ps4boot/ps4-linux-payloads/README.md

 vram.txt with this you can change the vram over a textfile.

 ## Note
+* With new GoldHEN Version v2.4b18.5/v2.4b18.6 use .elf`s Files instead of .bin it works better 100% Success.

 * Don`t use PRO Payloads for Phat or Slim.

 * if you need UART just add this to the cmdline i have disabled .... just for now on newer Kernel it doesnt work.